joe-scalise/Docker-Swarm/README.md

 - Plex
 - Home Assistant (not in Swarm because of USB devices)

-Links to what I used as inspiration:
+Links to what I used as inspiration (copied):

 - Home Assistant forum post here
 - Ultimate Home Media Server